Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 Standard OCCT tests are located in subdirectory tests of the OCCT root folder ($CASROOT).

 Additional test folders can be added to the test system by defining environment variable *CSF_TestScriptsPath*.
 This should be list of paths separated by semicolons (*;*) on Windows or colons (*:*) on Linux or Mac.
-Upon DRAW launch, path to tests sub-folder of OCCT is added at the end of this variable automatically.
+Upon DRAW launch, path to tests subfolder of OCCT is added at the end of this variable automatically.

 Each test folder is expected to contain:
   * Optional file parse.rules defining patterns for interpretation of test results, common for all groups in this folder